Bajger/PharoLauncher-cli/README.md

 Experimental project (so far) attempting to provide command line interface for Pharo Launcher, without UI.

 # CLI interface design, plans
-Actual description of CLI interface for Pharo Launcher, plan of how to implement can be found here: TODO.
+Actual description of CLI interface for Pharo Launcher, plan of how to implement can be found in: [Pharo Launcher CLI description](PharoLauncherCmdLine-description.md).

 # How to load
 work-in-progress